-seen the victim's body.
+Judge Llácer and others present in the room likely had a better understanding of the situation, having listened to forensic reports and seen the victim's body.
 However, the judge needed unquestionable evidence to establish the involvement of other individuals in the crime.
 Conflicting testimonies is most what he had, and those were insufficient for a definitive verdict.

-Cross-examination of the Suspects
+Cross-Examination of the Suspects

 The Judge further inquired Boncao, who claimed ignorance regarding the wounds on the back of Marcos's head.
 He couldn't recall the exact position they were in after their initial face-to-face encounter following the verbal exchange.
 Boncao also stated that he was unaware of the actions of his accomplices or whether any of them had attacked Marcos.
 He mentioned using machete number 1 during the fight.
 And later on, while they were all together, they found Ceñido on the road to Tamuning, far from the fight's location.
 They then left the area together.
 Boncao was unsure when he lost his salacot but recognized it as his own.
 In another statement, he mentioned that while he was on top of Marcos Untalán, Benoligo and Panday were beside him, urging him to kill.
 Eventually, Boncao admitted that it was likely the other convicts also struck Marcos with their machetes, as evidenced by the blood on the blades, which they cleaned afterward.

 Benoligo, whose full name was Mariano Peñaflor y Benoligo but was commonly known by his maternal surname, was also interrogated on the same day.
-He acknowledged being aware that he was being interrogated regarding the fight that occurred the previous morning between Boncao and an unidentified man (Marcos Untalán).
-However, Benoligo claimed to have no knowledge of the incident because he was far away from where it took place.
-According to him, on the morning of December 1st, Boncao, Panday, and him went to Marcos Untalán's ranch and requested permission to cook their breakfast.
+He acknowledged being aware that he was being interrogated regarding the fight that occurred the previous morning between Boncao and an unidentified man (Marcos Untalán).28 However, Benoligo claimed to have no knowledge of the incident because he was far away from where it took place.
+According to him, on the morning of December 1, Boncao, Panday, and him went to Marcos Untalán's ranch and requested permission to cook their breakfast.
 The woman at the ranch, accompanied by a girl, told them to wait for her husband's permission.
 After some time, Boncao returned to where Panday and Benoligo were waiting, and they left the ranch while Marcos went back to his work.
 That was all Benoligo could say.
-As the Judge grew increasingly impatient, he confronted Benoligo directly, questioning why he had been providing elusive answers.
-The Judge proposed alternative scenarios instead, suggesting that Marcos Untalán may have run away in response to something Rufino Boncao said.
-And that Untalán was chased by Boncao, Panday, and Benoligo before being struck with a machete blow to the head around 500 pasos later, inflicted by Boncao.

-&lt;sup>28 This question of Benoligo's awareness on what was going on, was made only to him.
+28 This question of Benoligo's awareness on what was going on, was made only to him.
 It could by an indicator that an undetermined and unrecorded special factor should be taken into consideration for him.
-He may have been mentally handicapped, since in the final sentence there was an appeal by the Spanish defendant to lessen Benoligo's sentence "out of piety", as seen later in the chapter.
+He may have been mentally handicapped, since in the final sentence there was an appeal by the Spanish defendant to lessen Benoligo's sentence "out of piety", as seen later in the paper.